 If software is eating the world, as Marc Andreessen once aptly noted, then IT project managers are maître d’s who get to serve the customer and manage both the waiting and the kitchen staff.
 The responsibility is tremendous because customers are craving for professional, top-of-the-line project management service.

-With 50-60% percent of all projects completed on time and within budget, as per recent Project Management Institute’s survey, how do you make sure your project will not fail?
-Our 15-year expertise in software development suggests that a seasoned IT project manager can become the silver bullet for your project.
+Surprisingly, 42% of companies underestimate the importance of project management.
+Our 20-year expertise in software development suggests that a seasoned IT project manager can become the silver bullet for your project.

-Let’s take a look at the traits of the effective project manager, so you know how to get the best one.
+So how to be a successful project manager and what to consider when looking for a person to take this role?
+Let’s cover the traits of the effective project manager, so you know how to get the best one.

 1. Leadership

-To lead a team is at the core of any project manager’s activity — a very versatile team in case of IT project managers.
+To lead a team is at the core of any project manager activity — a very versatile team in the case of IT project managers.
 It takes a mix of developers, QA engineers, designers, business analysts, and other team members to deliver a software project.

 The mindset of a visionary, who can focus on the investors’ business goal behind the daily development routine, is, therefore, a must-have quality for a promising IT project manager.